 *(Current Active Cases) = (total lab-confirmed positives) - (recovered) - (deaths)

-The chart above depicts the number of lab-confirmed positive cases by age group.
+The chart above depicts the number of lab-confirmed positive cases by age group in both counties.

 Weber-Morgan Health Department Extends Public Health Order for COVID-19 Prevention